maopanfeng/blog/content/en/about.md

 ---

 ## Contact
-If you have unique insights into investing, AI, or complexity thinking, feel free to connect with me via the comments section below each article.
+If you have unique insights into investing, AI, or complexity thinking, feel free to connect with me via the comments section below each article or email me to maopanfeng@hotmail.com